theodoretsai/java-FFmpeg-wrapper/README.md

 # java-FFmpeg-wrapper
-An FFmpeg Wrapper with focus on Complex Filter;
+An FFmpeg Wrapper with focus on Video Editing with Complex Filter;

 #### Still in early stages but usable, contributions and suggestions are always welcome